openfoodfoundation/ofn-install/README.md

 ###2.
 Add Seed Data Specific to your OFN Installation

-If you don't want to use seed (initial) data specific to Austalia, provide your own country, state and postcode (a.k.a. suburb or zipcode) files for your location.
+If you don't want to use seed (initial) data specific to Australia, provide your own country, state and postcode (a.k.a. suburb or zipcode) files for your location.
 This is a work-around until a cleaner config process is available.

 These are the files that are used for seed data:

 * db/default/spree/states.yml
 * db/default/spree/countries.yml
 * db/seeds.rb
-* db/suburb_seeds.rb - This surburbs data is not currently used but may be again in future.
+* db/suburb_seeds.rb - This suburbs data is not currently used but may be again in future.
 But don't spend too much time on it!
 * config/initializers/spree.rb

 Look at the existing files in the openfoodnetwork repo for examples of how the files are used.